Colorado Cricket League: Championships

 CCL participates in the Central Western region's annual championship.
 In 2004 CCL won the plate trophy.
 In 2006 CCL took second place.
 Afan Sheriff represented Central West and was declared MVP of the western conference tournament.

 Organization

 In 1985 CCL was officially incorporated as a non-profit organization.
 The league runs a cricket tournament which takes place from May to September each year and involves approximately 300 players.

-CCL has introduced a pilot program called "tennis ball cricket", intended to attract teams from throughout Colorado to increase the league's size to 500 players.